NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

 ## E-mail and  Conference Call Conclusions ##

-TBD
+Mike Witte - 5/4/22 - Depending on the application, the user might want to size a given system on latent-only, sensible-only, or the max of both requirements.
+Perhaps the sizing options should include a Maximum option?

+Resolution: added Latent Load sizing option.

 ## Summary ##

-EnergyPlus currently calculates a zone design sensible air flow rate based on a predicted zone sensible load and user provided supply air conditions.
-The following describes a mirrored approach to calculate and report the zone design latent air flow rate.
-The underlying principal is that the existing calculation of zone sensible load and corresponding **sensible** air flow rate provides a zone flow rate that meets the peak cooling or heating load.
+EnergyPlus currently calculates a zone design sensible supply air mass flow rate based on a predicted zone sensible load and user provided supply air conditions.
+The following describes a mirrored approach to calculate and report the zone design latent load and latent air mass flow rate.
+The underlying principal is that the existing calculation of zone sensible load and corresponding **sensible** air mass flow rate provides a zone supply air mass flow rate that meets the peak cooling or heating sensible load.
 This calculation is based on a user provided zone temperature set point and a design supply air temperature (or delta T).
-If the calculated peak air flow rate is provided to a zone at the user supplied supply air temperature, the peak zone sensible load will be met (assuming design day conditions accurately represent peak weather file conditions).
+If the calculated peak air mass flow rate is provided to a zone at the user supplied supply air temperature, the peak zone sensible load will be met.
 A similar approach is proposed for latent sizing and described in this new feature proposal.

 ## Overview ##

 **Current Methodology:**

 During zone sizing calculations, E+ currently predicts the zone sensible load based on the active thermostat set point temperature.
 Latent load is also predicted during zone sizing but currently unused.
-During zone sizing, the zone set point temperature is maintained at set point to facilitate the calculation of only the zone sensible loads in the zone load prediction (i.e., no inclusion of loads due to zone thermal capacitance or storage other than zone thermostat setup and setback).
-The impact of a DOAS system can be included in zone sizing calculations, if desired, to provide a more accurate zone sensible load.
+During zone sizing, the zone set point temperature is maintained at set point to facilitate the calculation of only the zone sensible loads in the zone heat balance (i.e., no inclusion of loads due to zone thermal capacitance or storage other than zone thermostat setup and setback).
+The impact of a DOAS system can be included in zone sizing calculations, if desired, to provide a more accurate **remaining** zone sensible load.
 For each design day and each time interval, the zone sensible air mass flow rate is calculated based on the predicted zone sensible load and user specified supply air conditions.
-The peak zone sensible load, derived from time series data collected during zone sizing, is used to select the zone sensible design air flow rate.
+The peak zone sensible load, derived from time series data collected during zone sizing, is used to select the zone sensible design air mass flow rate.
 The results of zone sensible sizing are reported to the zone sizing report (`epluszsz.csv`) as the zone sensible cooling and heating mass flow rates and zone sensible cooling and heating loads (4 reports per zone).
 The peak zone sensible design air flow rate is subsequently used for zone equipment and cumulatively for air system component sizing.

 **Proposed Methodology:**

 A similar approach to the existing zone sensible air flow calculation will be used to determine zone latent air flow rate.
 The zone condition will be maintained at an assumed or humidistat set point to facilitate an accurate prediction of zone latent loads.
 It is proposed that zone latent sizing occur based on a user input/request, whether or not a humidistat is present, however, if a humidistat is present the zone humidistat will be used to provide the control point.
-If latent sizing is not requested and a humidistat is present that zone's latent load could still be calculated (or turned off as desired) based on an assumed humidistat set point.
 The results of zone latent sizing will be included in the zone sizing report as the zone latent cooling and heating mass flow rates and zone latent cooling and heating loads.
 For comparison purposes, two additional reports will be added to document the original zone sensible and latent loads prior to application of a DOAS system as Sensible Load No DOAS and Latent Load No DOAS (10 reports per zone).

 The proposed methodology allows a user to determine both sensible and latent loads via a loads only type simulation ([PR #9402](https://github.com/NREL/EnergyPlus/pull/9402)).
 Uncontrolled zones will not have a sensible or latent load and are identified by whether or not a `ZoneHVAC:EquipmentConnections` object is associated with a zone (which identifies the zone supply air node name).

 ## Approach ##

-**Porposed update to Function SizeZoneEquipment**
+**Proposed update to Function SizeZoneEquipment**

 E+ currently calculates the sensible air mass flow rate required to meet the zone sensible load.
 The sensible air mass flow rate and user supplied supply air temperature and humidity ratio are passed to the zone as the supply air conditions to be used in the correct step of ZoneTempPredictorCorrector (`CorrectZoneAirTemp` and `CorrectZoneHumRat`).
-The sensible and latent loads are also passed to `UpdateSystemOutputRequired`, which should return 0 remaining sensible and latent loads (as xxxOutputProvided).
+The sensible and latent loads are also passed to `UpdateSystemOutputRequired`, which will inherently return 0 remaining sensible and latent loads (predicted loads are passed as xxxOutputProvided).

     UpdateSystemOutputRequired(state, ActualZoneNum, SysOutputProvided, LatOutputProvided);

 This new feature will use similar calculations where a zone latent load is used to calculate a zone heating and cooling latent air mass flow rate based on the user specified zone supply air humidity ratio.
 One caveat here is that since the latent mass flow rate will usually be different from the sensible mass flow rate, an adjustment to the supply air humidity ratio will be calculated such that both the sensible and latent loads are met each time interval to maintain the zone at the thermostat and humidistat set points.
-Initial testing has determined that holding the zone at a predetermined humidity level does not significantly impact the zone sensible loads or prediction of sensible air mass flow rate.
+Initial testing has determined that holding the zone at a predetermined humidity level does not significantly impact the zone sensible loads or prediction of zone sensible air mass flow rate.

 **New Feature Choice Options**